A bright future for shrimp

-At Kona Bay we are conscious to the fact that every step we take needs to advance solutions for the industry.
+At Kona Bay, we are conscious of the fact that every step we take needs to advance solutions for the industry.
 As we sit at the start of the shrimp value chain, our goal is to unlock the most value for everyone down the line.
-Based on solid science, confidence and a collaborative approach, our team is leading the way to a brighter future.
+Based on solid science, confidence, and a collaborative approach, we are leading the way to a brighter future.

 The challenges of the global shrimp industry

 The global shrimp industry needs to advance in four areas.
-Firstly, the industry needs to get control in managing disease risks, social risks and environmental risks.
-Second, the level of efficiency has to improve significantly.
-Producing more shrimp with less mortality, waste, feed and antibiotics.
-A third area of improvement lies with building trust between the partners in the chain.
+Firstly, the industry needs to get control of disease risk, social risk, and environmental risk management.
+Secondly, the level of efficiency has to improve significantly, producing more shrimp with less mortality, waste, feed, and antibiotics.
+The third area of improvement lies in building trust between the partners in the chain.
 Adoption of third-party assurance might be necessary.
-And last but not least, marketing of shrimp to increase global shrimp consumption for long term growth.
+And last but not least, the marketing of shrimp to increase global shrimp consumption for long-term growth.

 Innovation will be driving control and efficiency improvements throughout the production chain.
-At Kona Bay, we believe that breeding and genetics is important part of the solution and therefore key to the future of shrimp farming.
+At Kona Bay, we believe that breeding and genetics are an important part of the solution and, therefore, are key to the future of shrimp farming.